-- After completing the masters, graduates will be invited to apply for a job with BT.
+- Graduates will be invited to apply for a job with BT after completing the masters.

 Naomi Climer, Chair, IBC Council: "I love the inclusivity of the NFTS Production Technology MA - it sounds fabulous!
 I'm very excited about the NFTS's approach as this new course looks at engineering through a completely different lens, bringing out the creativity in the role and I really like that idea.
 There is an urgent need for more diversity and particularly gender equality in Engineering in the UK and initiatives like this are likely to help move the profession in the right direction."